mcmacdonald/criminal-networks/README.md

-# Criminal-networks
+# criminal-networks

-For this project, I've computed ready-to-use synthetic criminal networks from published tie data (see: https://sites.google.com/site/ucinetsoftware/datasets and https://icon.colorado.edu/#!/networks).
-I use the local-level configurations from observed networks to simulate comparison networks for use in other research.
+For this project, I'm computing statistics for various criminal networks from published tie data (see: https://sites.google.com/site/ucinetsoftware/datasets & https://icon.colorado.edu/#!/networks).

+First, by comparing statistics over multiple networks, we establish regularities or randomness in criminal networks.
+The goal is to use the local-level configurations from observed networks to compute comparison networks for use in other research.

 As I generate R code for this project, I'll share it.